hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 I honestly got surprised with the out-of-the-box experience of fish.
 It automatically sets up autocompletion.
 Though, I ran into a few difficulties at first:

-- My **typing speed** wasn't really synchronizing with the completions (a crucial detail we'll get back to later on).
+- My **typing speed** wasn't really syncing with the completions (a crucial detail we'll get back to later on).
 -  I still needed to setup vim keybindings with fish later on since I'm used to having `h j k l` for moving around.
-- The commands showed up in commands, *but they didn't work.*
+- All of the commands showed up perfectly during auto-suggestions, *but they didn't work.*

 ### Solving the configuration crisis